V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Abstract

 \section{Abstract}

 Current autonomous driving vehicles rely mainly on their individual sensors to understand surrounding scenes and plan for future trajectories, which can be unreliable when the sensors are malfunctioning or occluded.
 To address this problem, cooperative perception methods via vehicle-to-vehicle (V2V) communication have been proposed, but they have tended to focus on perception tasks like detection or tracking.
 How those approaches contribute to overall cooperative planning performance is still under-explored.
-Inspired by recent progress using Large Language Models (LLMs) to build autonomous driving systems, we propose a novel problem setting that integrates a Multi-Modal LLM into cooperative autonomous driving, with the proposed Vehicle-to-Vehicle Question-Answering (\namedataset) dataset and benchmark.
-We also propose our baseline method Vehicle-to-Vehicle Multi-Modal Large Language Model (\namemethod), which uses an LLM to fuse perception information from multiple connected autonomous vehicles (CAVs) and answer various types of driving-related questions: grounding, notable object identification, and planning.
-Experimental results show that our proposed \namemethod~can be a promising unified model architecture for performing various tasks in cooperative autonomous driving, and outperforms other baseline methods that use different fusion approaches.
+Inspired by recent progress using Large Language Models (LLMs) to build autonomous driving systems, we propose a novel problem setting that integrates a Multimodal LLM into cooperative autonomous driving, with the proposed Vehicle-to-Vehicle Question-Answering (\namedataset) dataset and benchmark.
+We also propose our baseline method Vehicle-to-Vehicle Multimodal Large Language Model (\namemethod), which uses an LLM to fuse perception information from multiple connected autonomous vehicles (CAVs) and answer various types of driving-related questions: grounding, notable object identification, and planning.
+Experimental results show that our proposed \namemethod~ can be a promising unified model architecture for performing various tasks in cooperative autonomous driving, and outperforms other baseline methods that use different fusion approaches.
 Our work also creates a new research direction that can improve the safety of future autonomous driving systems.
-The code and data will be released to the public to facilitate open-source research in this field.
+Our code and dataset are released to facilitate open-source research at \href{https://eddyhkchiu.github.io/v2vllm.github.io/}{https://eddyhkchiu.github.io/v2vllm.github.io/}.